DamoM73/turtle_vid_tute/lesson_3.md

     my_ttl.left(DEGREES_IN_CIRCLE / sides)
 ```

-Anyone who reads the program now knows the location for the code that deals with the functionality of:
+Anyone who reads the program will know where the code is that deals with the functionality of:

 - setting up the screen
 - creating the turtle instance